Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Brokerage fees.
 You’ll need to contend with potentially higher brokerage fees whenever you place a trade on an international share market.

 - Additional fees.
-International trading accounts are sometimes subject to fees that New Zealand-only platforms are not, such as inactivity fees and exchange fees.
+International trading accounts are sometimes subject to fees that New Zealand-only platforms are not, so check the fine print closely.

 What are some of the risks?

 Just like any other type of investing, buying and selling US stocks comes with a range of risks attached.
 The biggest issue to be aware of is the potential to lose some or all of your investment, but there are other specific risks when trading US shares.

 One of the key risks to be aware of is that you may not have the same level of knowledge and expertise as you have when trading NZX shares.
 Investing in an area, industry or country which you know little about is always risky, so it pays to make sure you know what you’re getting yourself into.